thesherifff/Battleships-INC/README.md

 ## Credits

--GitHub Python Template Code Institute
+- GitHub Python Template Code Institute
--Heroku deployment instructions from Code Institute -Code was built in large thanks iKelvvv, who I had used as a template to help build my Battleship game also.
+- Heroku deployment instructions from Code Institute
+- Code was built in large thanks iKelvvv, who I had used as a template to help build my Battleship game also.